 Biography

 She is part of a photographic duo with Tarek Haddad.
-Their work has been shown in the collective exhibitions “Togetherness” at Galerie Tanit, Lebanon (2021); in "Au bord du monde vivent nos vertiges” at the Abbaye de Jumièges, France (2022); in "Tashattot" at Kiosk, Ghent, 2023.
+Their work has been shown in the collective exhibitions: “Togetherness” at Galerie Tanit, Lebanon (2021); and in "Au bord du monde vivent nos vertiges” at the Abbaye de Jumièges, France (2022); in "Tashattot" at Kiosk, Ghent, 2023.
 They had their first solo exhibition "ebb and flow: on power and loss", at Galerie Tanit, Beirut, Lebanon in 2023 in collaboration with Elias Nafaa and curated by Marc Mouarkech.
-They received the Boghossian residency prize for their work in 2022.
+They received the Boghossian residency prize for their work in 2022, and in 2024 had a residency at the Villa Empain.

 Laetitia currently resides and works in Beirut, Lebanon.